fp-cybrilla/fp-cybrilla.github.io/content/upcoming/beta/aadhaar-as-poa.md

 - If the `status` is `rejected`, it means the KYC Request verification is unsuccessful.
 The details about the rejections are available at `verification.details_verbose` in the object json.

-> Note: KYC Check, KYC Request and Investor Profile APIs are technically independant at FP platform level.
+> Note: KYC Check, KYC Request and Investor Profile APIs are technically independent at FP platform level.
 These are designed to be used independently based on the business logic applicable at every client's end.

 #### 5. Handling rejections
 The `verification.details_verbose` hash contains the reasons for rejection, mapped with each field separately.
 For example: